 Brisbane is a beautiful, subtropical city that is perfect for year-round outdoor living.
-For many people living in apartment buildings, active rooftops can be a great place to have a barbeque, kick a ball around, or let the dog off leash.
+For many people living in apartment buildings, active rooftops can be a great place to have a barbeque, exercise, or let the dog off leash.

-However, in Queensland, adding a fixed shade structure to a rooftop creates an extra story, according to the planning scheme.
+In Brisbane, however, adding a shade structure to a rooftop created an extra story according to the planning scheme.

-This is the case even where the shade structure is designed well, set back from the edges of the building, made of lightweight materials and kept open or semi-enclosed.
+This was the case even when the shade structure was set back from the edges of the building, made of lightweight materials, and kept open or semi-enclosed.

 - Exclude fixed shade structures on rooftops from being a storey, where meeting certain agreed criteria (i.e., heights, size, and setbacks) by changing section 1.7.7 of City Plan 2014;

 - When planning scheme codes use metres (instead of storeys) to indicate maximum building heights, add a note to exclude the height of any ‘shady rooftop’ structures from overall building height;

 - Recognise the value of shade provision in our sub-tropical climate by incorporating measures into the performance outcomes regarding height.